 In Mt.
 23 Jesus rebuked the religious leaders of his day with 7 woes and then makes this assessment in vs.34-35: “Therefore, indeed, I send you prophets, wise men, and scribes: some of them you will kill and crucify, and some of them you will scourge in your synagogues and persecute from city to city, “that on you may come all the righteous blood shed on the earth, from the blood of righteous Abel to the blood of Zechariah, son of Berechiah, whom you murdered between the temple and the altar.”
 They intentionally rejected the righteous just as their forefathers did, so Jesus attributes the guilt of all those who murdered the righteous and the prophets on them.
 Why so great a sentence?
 Because they had one before them greater than all the prophets, and saw the greatest amount of miracles and despite all the signs given they still stayed in unbelief.

 scourge you in their synagogues.
-“You will be brought before
+“You will be brought before governors

 To take up ones cross not only meant suffering, but could very well have meant death to the average believer.
 It did then and it still does today.
 When Jesus said “But you shall receive power when the Holy Spirit has upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth.”
 (Acts 1:8) They needed the power of God to sustain them not only in their missionary work but how their mission would end.

 Jesus prophesied to the Church in Matt 24:9: “Then they will deliver you up to tribulation and kill you, and you will be hated by all nations for My name's sake.”
 We are not to be loved and accepted by the world, if we are then we are not loving God in the correct manner.
 Jesus said “ Woe to you when all men speak well of you, for so did their fathers to the false prophets.”
 (Luke 6:26)